thefoxboxman/TripIt/src/content/posts/victoria-2024-east-gippsland.md

 <h3 style="text-align:center; "> Mallacoota - Orbost - Marlo. </h3>

-Before we left Mallacoota we stocked up at the fabled bakery.
-We had ordered one of their special "Biscotti Cheesecakes" so we had to go.
+Before we left Mallacoota we stocked up at the fabled Bakery.
+We had ordered one of their special "Biscotti Cheesecakes".

 Another day of driving along the eastern foothills of The Great Divide to get to Marlo.
 A distance of 150km with just two towns along the way; Cann River (just a truck stop really) and Orbost.
 Orbost is a quaint olde village that services the huge dairying industry that surrounds it.
 Orbost is the beginning of what we came to realise was the massive dairy industry of Gippsland.
-Orbost is built on the banks of the once great Snow River.
-From Orbost we follow the Snowy River to it's mouth at Marlo.
-Luckily we had booked in advance because the substantial caravan park is cockers.
+Orbost is built on the banks of the once great Snowy River.
+From Orbost we followed the Snowy River to it's mouth at Marlo.
+Luckily we had booked in advance because the substantial caravan park is chockers.

 ![img](../../Images/East_Gippsland/Orbost_Tressel_Bridge_DSC7517.jpg)